-Article 10.1 Planned exam period
+Article 10.1 Planned exam period and deviations

 - 1. During the academic year, Hasselt University/tUL will organise exam periods following each education period and an exam period in August/September prior to the start of the new academic year.
 These exam periods will be explicitly stated in the faculty and general academic calendars. - 2.
-Unless the provisions in Art.
-10.2 EER on permitted deviations apply, exams must take place during the planned exam periods.
+Unless the provisions in paragraph 3 and Art.
+10.2 EER on permitted deviations apply, exams must take place during the planned exam periods. - 3.
+For students eligible for facilities (see Art.
+4.6 EER) or in the event of force majeure or demonstrable structural problems, the examination committee bureau may, at the request of the student or, where applicable, the coordinating lecturer, allow an evaluation/exam outside the planned exam periods.
+The foregoing also applies in the case of a special academic programme for working students.